hapax/hapax.github.io/assets/form.md

 marked, and stuck together in various ways; these materials can curve and stick due to their constituent chemicals, usually long, jointed molecular chains called polymers;
-molecules, in turn, are built like lego from Nature's palette of atoms; and each atom is a tiny solar system, with electrons orbiting the dense core of protons and neutrons.
+molecules, in turn, are built like tinkertoys from Nature's smorgasboard of atoms; and each atom is a tiny solar system, with electrons whirring around a dense core of protons and neutrons.

 #### References and acknowledgments